AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-agile-in-workfront/configure-scrum.md

 product-area: agile-and-teams;setup
 navigation-topic: get-started-with-agile-in-workfront
 title: Configure Scrum
-description: You can configure the following options for agile teams during or after the team is created.
-You create an agile team (Kanban or Scrum) in Adobe Workfront as described in Create an agile team.
+description: You can configure the following options for Scrum agile teams during or after the team is created.
 ---

 # Configure Scrum

 You can configure the following options for agile teams during or after the team is created.
-You create an agile&nbsp;team (Kanban or Scrum) in Adobe Workfront as described in&nbsp; [Create an agile team](../../agile/get-started-with-agile-in-workfront/create-an-agile-team.md).
+You create an agile team (Kanban or Scrum) in Adobe Workfront as described in [Create an agile team](../../agile/get-started-with-agile-in-workfront/create-an-agile-team.md).

 ## Access requirements